X

 Learn More

-Sara Selig ’17 co-founded the Community Outreach and Patient Empowerment Program, which focuses on achieving health equity among American Indian/Alaska Natives.
-One way they do that is through the Fruit and Vegetable Prescription Program, which promotes healthy eating by partnering with healthcare providers and local Native retailers.
+Sara Selig ’17 co-founded the Community Outreach and Patient Empowerment Program, which aims to promote health equity among American Indian and Alaska Native communities.
+One method they use is the Fruit and Vegetable Prescription Program, which encourages healthy eating by collaborating with healthcare providers and local Native retailers.

 I Accept